 - This provision takes effect April 30, 2016.

-- Couples who are currently using the file and suspend method can continue using it.
+- Couples who used the file and suspend method prior to this date can continue using it.

 - People who will reach full retirement age before this change takes effect can apply for benefits using the file and suspend method.

 Suppose Lil and Paul turn 66 in October 2016.
 The change means that Lil must wait until Paul starts collecting his Social Security benefits to collect her spousal benefits.
 If he files and suspends, then her spousal benefits will not be available either.

 Also, under prior law, Paul could have suspended his benefits and later changed his mind, allowing him to collect benefits retroactively from his full retirement date to the point that he withdrew the suspension.
 Under the new law, once an individual suspends benefits, he or she can only resume them prospectively.

 Note: Someone who has never filed for benefits can receive up to six months of retroactive benefits.